 - San-Giuliano Vecchio: the village

-- Spinetta Marengo: the church and the Teodolinda tower
+- Spinetta Marengo: the church of the Nativity of Mary and the Teodolinda tower

 - Spinetta Marengo: length statue of the First Consul in front of the Villa Delavo , by sculptor Benito Cacciatori, inaugurated in 1847

-- Torre Garofoli: farm where General Bonaparte settled his headquarters, and the adjacent church
+- Torre Garofoli: the farm where General Bonaparte settled his headquarters, and the adjacent church

 MONDOVI (21 April 1796)